jiidata-science/jiidata-science.github.io/_posts/2018-08-29-What skills really differentiate data scientist from other data roles?.md

     *(4) Used the **getJobDescription()** function to retrieve job descriptions (raw unstructured text) for each jobID *(5) Converted all returned data into Pandas dataframe and exported to .csv

 So here it is...the output dataset contains the JobID, jobLocation, jobTitle and the jobDesc (i.e. job description).
+The final dataset had 375 records (125 x job descriptions per role), with ~78% referring to London based opportunities.

 |JobID|jobLocation|jobTitle|JobDesc|
 |---|---|---|---|